azat-co/practicalnode/chapter5/chapter5.md

 To make sure that Mocha doesn&#39;t quit earlier than `superagent` calls the response callback, we implemented a countertrick.
 Instead of it, you can use async.
 The full source code is in the file `tests/index.js` under `ch5` folder.

-Running tests with either `$ make test` or `$ mocha test` should fail miserably, but that&#39;s expected because we need to implement persistence and then pass data to Jade templates, which we wrote in the previous chapter.
+Running tests with either `$ make test` or `$ mocha test` should fail miserably, but that&#39;s expected because we need to implement persistence and then pass data to Pug templates, which we wrote in the previous chapter.

 ## Project: Adding Persistence